San Pietro in Vincoli: History

 Also known as the Basilica Eudoxiana (Basilica Eudossiana, it was first rebuilt on older foundations in 432–440 to house the relic of the chains that bound Saint Peter when he was imprisoned in Jerusalem, the episode called "Liberation of Saint Peter".
-The Empress Eudoxia (wife of Emperor Valentinian III), who received them as a gift from her mother, Aelia Eudocia, presented the chains to Pope Leo I. Aelia Eudocia had received these chains as a gift from Iuvenalis, bishop of Jerusalem.
+The Empress Eudoxia (wife of Emperor Valentinian III), who received them as a gift from her mother, Aelia Eudocia, presented the chains to Pope Leo I. It was probably during a pilgrimage in 438-439 that Aelia Eudocia had received the chains as a gift from Juvenal, bishop of Jerusalem.

-According to legend, when Leo compared them to the chains of St. Peter's final imprisonment in the Mamertine Prison, in Rome, the two chains miraculously fused together.
-The chains are now kept in a reliquary under the main altar in the basilica.
-A chain link outside of Rome is in St Peter's Church, Rutland, Vermont.
-Numerous churches to saint Peter bear the Ad Vincula suffix, relating them to the relic, basilica and enchainment of the Roman church-founding saint.
+The chain is now kept in a reliquary under the main altar in the basilica.
+Since 1894, a link of the chain has been housed in St Peter's Church, Rutland, Vermont.
+Around the world, numerous churches to St Peter bear the Ad Vincula suffix, relating to the basilica and relic.

+Of interest in this context are St Peter's two imprisonments.
+According to legend, when Leo compared the Jerusalem chain to that of St Peter's final imprisonment in the Mamertine Prison, in Rome, the two chains miraculously fused together.

-The basilica, consecrated in 439 by Sixtus III, has undergone several restorations, among them a restoration by Pope Adrian I, and further work in the eleventh century.
-From 1471 to 1503, in which year he was elected Pope Julius II, Cardinal Della Rovere, the nephew of Pope Sixtus IV, effected notable rebuilding.
+The basilica, consecrated in 439 by Sixtus III, has undergone several reconstructions, among them a restoration by Pope Adrian I, and further work in the eleventh century.
+From 1471 to 1503, when he was elected Pope Julius II, Cardinal Della Rovere, the nephew of Pope Sixtus IV, achieved notable rebuilding.
 The front portico, attributed to Baccio Pontelli, was added in 1475.
 The cloister (1493–1503) has been attributed to Giuliano da Sangallo.
-Further work was done at the beginning of the 18th century, under Francesco Fontana, and another renovation in 1875.
+The vault was lowered in 1705 under the architect Francesco Fontana, and there was another renovation in 1875.